rob-coaching/js-dates-fullstack-guide/README.md

 Now let's move on to the exciting stuff.

-Filtering all your events ON A CERTAIN DATE or IN BETWEEN TWO DATES.
+Filtering all your events on a specific DAY or IN BETWEEN two days.

 #### Filtering events BETWEEN two dates